diogo-fernan/malsub/README.md

 # Dependencies and Usage

 *malsub* requires a few modules that are specified in `requirements.txt`.
 The framework is structured into a package and sub packages.
-Its folder structure and some key files to be taken into consideration when using it or developing additional service models are described as follows:
+Its folder structure and some key files to be taken into consideration when using it or developing additional service modules are described as follows:

 * `malsub/malsub.py`: application entry point;
-* `malsub/data`: miscellaneous data folder;
+* `malsub/data/`: miscellaneous data folder;
     * `apikey.yaml`: YAML data file of the API key and username pairs;
-* `malsub/downl`: downloads folder of files and samples;
+* `malsub/downl/`: downloads folder of files and samples;
 * `malsub/malsub/`: *malsub* package;
 * `malsub/malsub/common/`: modules that have a common use all throughout;
     * `out.py`: module with output displaying functions according to specific formats and log level (debug, verbose, informational or error);